Learning Inter-Atomic Potentials without Explicit Equivariance: Results and Discussion

 To assess how performance scales with different training dataset sizes, we compare our latent equivariance-based model (TransIP) against an unconstrained baseline that uses $\mathrm{SO(3)}$ data augmentation (TransAug).
 Both models use a (small) 14M parameter Transformer architecture.
 Given our tight compute budget, we train on 1M, 2M, and 4M OMol25 molecules for 5 epochs and report validation (\emph{Val-Comp}) results.

-\textbf{Performance in a limited data regime.} Figure \ref{fig:val-total-2x2} shows that TransIP delivers large gains when trained on $1$M samples and outperforms TransAug across all evaluation metrics with a large margin.
-The learned latent equivariance objective provides substantial improvements in force MAE ($0.255$ eV/Å vs $0.6$ eV/Å MAE) and directional consistency ($0.7$ vs $0.44$ force cosine similarity).
-Energy predictions also benefit from the latent equivariance objective, with TransIP achieving $0.0581$ eV/atom compared to TransAug's $0.1203$ eV/atom.
+\textbf{Performance in a limited data regime.} Figure \ref{fig:val-total-2x2} shows that TransIP delivers large gains when trained on $1$M samples and outperforms TransAug across all evaluation metrics with a large margin on the total validation split.
+We also include the performance comparison for each molecule category in Appendix \ref{appendix: Additional Results}.
+In Figure \ref{fig:val-total-2x2}, the learned latent equivariance objective provides substantial improvements in force MAE ($255$ meV/Å vs $600$ meV/Å MAE) and directional consistency ($0.7$ vs $0.44$ force cosine similarity).
+Energy predictions also benefit from the latent equivariance objective, with TransIP achieving $58$ meV/atom compared to TransAug's $120$ meV/atom.
 These results suggest that learning equivariance in a latent space is a more effective scheme to incorporate molecular symmetry than data augmentation, particularly when training data is limited.

 \textbf{Performance in a larger data regime.} As we scale to $2$M and $4$M molecules, both models (TransIP and TransAug) improve across the evaluation metrics.
 However, on larger datasets, TransIP still achieves better force MAEs and cosine similarity metrics compared to TransAug.
 This might indicate that the learned transformation network can successfully capture the geometric relationships necessary for accurate force predictions.
 Notably, energy prediction performance converges between the two at larger data scales, with both methods achieving comparable per-atom MAE values.
 This convergence suggests that while learned equivariance provides crucial benefits for force-related metrics in all data regimes, its advantages for energy prediction become less pronounced as the model can learn invariant energy representations from sufficient augmented data.